Atomistic modelling of friction of Cu and Au nanoparticles adsorbed on graphene: Abstract

 \section{Abstract}

-We present classical molecular dynamics calculations of the behavior of copper and gold nanoparticles on a graphene sheet, sheared with constant applied force $F_{\rm a}$.
+We present classical molecular dynamics calculations of the behavior of copper and gold nanoparticles on a graphene sheet, sheared with a constant applied force $F_{\rm a}$.
 The force $F_{\rm s}$ acting on the particle from the substrate depends on the material of the nanoparticles (Au or Cu), and exhibits a sawtooth dependency on time, which we attribute to local commensurability between the metal nanoparticle surface atomic positions with the graphene lattice.
-The time-averaged value of $F_{\rm s}$ (the friction force) acting on Au nanoparticles increases linearly with contact area, with slopes close to the experimentally observable ones.
-A qualitative model is proposed to explain the observed results.
+The time-averaged value of $F_{\rm s}$ (the friction force) acting on Au nanoparticles increases linearly with the contact area, having slopes close to the experimentally observable ones.
+A qualitative model is proposed to explain the observed results. \keywords nanotribology, molecular dynamics, nanoparticle, friction force, atomic force microscopy, graphene 46.55.+d, 62.20.Qp, 81.40.Pq, 68.35.Af, 68.37.Ps, 61.72.Hh